All Jeanneau Boats For Sale

 Prestige Yachts VIP Weekend

-Clients will have the opportunity to discover the new Prestige 450 Fly and 550S models which will be making their world debut at this exclusive event.
-Also on show will be the Prestige 500, as seen at the Southampton Boat Show, and the new Prestige 620 Flybridge yacht, the flagship of the range.
+Clients will have the opportunity to discover the new Prestige 450 Fly and 550S models, making their world debut at this exclusive event.
+Also on show will be the Prestige 500, as seen at the Southampton Boat Show, and the new Prestige 620 Flybridge yacht, the range's flagship.

-The weekend gives potential buyers of these boats an opportunity to meet the designers and technicians involved in their manufacture, along with representatives from the engine manufacturers, Volvo Penta and Cummins.
-It is also the chance to see the passion and support that the Prestige brand is building itself on and a good opportunity to explore the opportunities available in owning one of these amazing motor yachts.
+The weekend allows potential buyers of these boats to meet the designers and technicians involved in their manufacture, along with representatives from the engine manufacturers, Volvo Penta and Cummins.
+It is also the chance to see the passion and support that the Prestige brand is building itself on and a good opportunity to explore the options available in owning one of these amazing motor yachts.